 Not only do you dial in your daily routine, but you also learn the terrain like the back of your hand.

 With 300 named runs on 4 connected mountains, Big Sky really is the ultimate winter playground.
-There are plenty of named Greens, Blues, Blacks, and Double Blacks to choose from.
-It would be quite the challenge to ski every single ski run at Big Sky.
-There's so much terrain to cover.
+There are plenty of named Greens, Blues, Blacks, Double and Triple Blacks to choose from.
+It would be quite the challenge to ski every single ski run at Big Sky - there's so much terrain to cover.
 Unless you're actively seeking out new runs, there are probably a bunch of trails you've never even heard of.